New Course Descriptions and Prerequisites

 - All Accelerated 2nd Degree BSN applicants apply through Nursing CAS, except TESU alumni, who should apply through TESU's application link.

 - Two letters of recommendation (one academic, one professional; must be on letterhead, dated, and signed).

 - For students of foreign universities, all transcripts must be evaluated by any of the agencies listed below.
 An official course by course evaluation must be submitted with the application.

 - Written and oral Test of English as Foreign Language (TOEFL) if their native language is not English.
 A minimum score of 600 (paper-based test) or 250 (computer-based test) or 100 (Internet-based test) is required.
 Scores should be sent directly from ETS.
 Photocopied and faxed documents may not be used.
 Applications will not be considered without TOEFL scores.
 The English Language Proficiency requirement will not be waived under any circumstances.

 The W. Cary Edwards School of Nursing has the discretion to require a nursing student to take the TOEFL regardless of the student's native language if there is a concern about the student's ability to communicate in English.

-Because of the rigorous nature of the program, it is strongly recommended that students not be employed during the program.
+Because of the rigorous nature of this full-time program, outside employment is not permitted.

 *A $500 nonrefundable deposit will be required within two weeks of acceptance into the program in order to secure a place in the program.
 This deposit will be applied to the student's tuition.